Caribou Migration, Northern Lights & More

 Itinerary and General Information

 September 5, 2018: Arrive in Yellowknife, Northwest Territories (YZF airport code).
-You will be met at the airport in Yellowknife and taken to our hotel.
-We'll gather for a group dinner, and discuss the photo adventure ahead.
+There is a free shuttle from the hotel (up until midnight) or, take a 5 minute taxi from the airport to our hotel.
+We'll gather at 6:00 PM for a group dinner, and discuss the photo adventure ahead.

 September 6, 2018: Private charter to our lodge overlooking Ennadai lake.
 Don't worry, we've allowed for the weight of your camera gear on our private charter.
 At our lodge you'll have a spacious and comfortable room with private facilities and plenty of electric power for your cameras and other devices.
 The food is nothing short of amazing.
 Local fare, fresh ingredients and creative cooking styles.
 Homemade fresh breads and baked goods, fresh fish and meats, fruits, and vegetables.